Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Introduction

 While NLCE combined with exact diagonalization (ED) has been successful for both ground states and excitations, our recent work has demonstrated NLCE+VQE for ground-state energies \cite{Sumeet2024}, a method where VQE is used as a cluster solver instead of ED for each finite cluster in NLCE.
-However, a quantum or hybrid quantum-classical analogue of these NLCE methods for constructing cluster-additive effective Hamiltonians of excited states does not exist yet.
-Recently, VQE-based approaches have been applied to extract quasi-particle excitations from finite periodic systems \cite{Balents}, but these methods target individual eigenstates on finite periodic clusters rather than constructing cluster-additive transformations suitable for thermodynamic-limit extrapolation via NLCE.
+However, a quantum or hybrid quantum-classical analog of these NLCE methods for constructing cluster-additive effective Hamiltonians of excited states does not exist yet.
+Recently, VQE-based approaches have been applied to extract quasiparticle excitations from finite periodic systems \cite{Balents}, but these methods target individual eigenstates on finite periodic clusters rather than constructing cluster-additive transformations suitable for thermodynamic-limit extrapolation via NLCE.
 Extending the NLCE framework to excitations with VQE as a cluster solver presents unique challenges due to higher dimensionality of excitation subspaces on finite clusters, which requires ensuring cluster additivity, a property not automatically satisfied by standard VQE block-diagonalization unitaries.

-In this work, we propose a hybrid quantum-classical method to construct an effective one quasi-particle (1QP) Hamiltonian in the thermodynamic limit.
-Our approach combines VQE with NLCEs and generalizes the NLCE+VQE method which we have recently introduced for ground-state energies \cite{Sumeet2024}.
-Extending this framework to excitations presents significant challenges: unlike the ground-state energy (a scalar quantity), 1QP excitations form a multi-dimensional subspace on finite clusters, requiring careful treatment to maintain the cluster additivity essential for NLCE convergence.
+In this work, we propose a hybrid quantum-classical method to construct an effective one-quasiparticle (1QP) Hamiltonian in the thermodynamic limit.
+Our approach combines VQE with NLCEs and generalizes the NLCE+VQE method that we have recently introduced for ground-state energies \cite{Sumeet2024}.
+Extending this framework to excitations presents significant challenges: Unlike the ground-state energy (a scalar quantity), 1QP excitations form a multi-dimensional subspace on finite clusters, requiring careful treatment to maintain the cluster additivity essential for NLCE convergence.